Balimbanana/SM-LambdaFortress/README.md

 # SM-LambdaFortress
-SourceMod offsets/signatures for Lambda Fortress.
+SourceMod offsets/signatures for Lambda Fortress Extended.

+# Don't use LFE
+# this repo will remain archived until LFE is finally gone, then this will be deleted

 Tested and fully functional on: